cbartram/kraken-frontend/docs/client/configuration.md

 ![macos-launcher](../images/macos-launcher.png)

+# Proxy Configuration

+The Kraken Launcher supports SOCKS5 proxies.
+For more information on setting up proxies view our [proxy documentation](proxy.md).

 # Plugin Configuration

 Kraken Plugins work just like normal RuneLite plugins you can configure them by clicking the "Cog" icon and tweaking various settings for each plugin.

-# Proxy Configuration